 The statement has been rephrased, now acknowledging that state-of-the-art techniques may be sufficient even if this is not always guaranteed.

 "2.
-Related Work", it may sound a little far fetched and is really just a recommendation but you may to consider adding a reference to a modern "ray-guided-VR" paper (such as Hadwiger et al. "Interactive volume exploration of petascale microscopy data streams using a visualization-driven virtual memory approach") mainly because multi-volume rendering with such an approach is a trivial extension of a few lines of shader code.
+Related Work", it may sound a little far fetched and is really just a recommendation but you may consider adding a reference to a modern "ray-guided-VR" paper (such as Hadwiger et al. "Interactive volume exploration of petascale microscopy data streams using a visualization-driven virtual memory approach") mainly because multi-volume rendering with such an approach is a trivial extension of a few lines of shader code.

 While Hadwiger’s work is very impressive, we did not find any significant connection between their work and ours other than that both employ volume rendering.
 Extending Hadwiger's work to multiple volumes may be possible, but we are not ready to make any claim that our code could facilitate this without such a claim being validated.
 Given the size of Hadwiger's framework, such a validation would require prohibitively extensive implementations given its marginal significance to our paper.